-As one drives around the beautiful island of Mauritius, gentle slopes and deep valleys in brown and green can be observed.
+As one drives around the beautiful island of Mauritius, brightly coloured gentle slopes and deep valleys can be observed.
 These features are carved on the volcanic rocks that created the island.
-Magma from deep inside the Earth’s crust has welled up and outpoured the thick mineral rich lava.
-Solidification over millions of years now results in an array of different types of rocks.
+Magma from deep inside the Earth’s crust welled up and outpoured the thick mineral-rich lava which has solidified over millions of years to result in an array of rocks.

 The study of rocks, called petrology, is fundamental to understanding a place’s history and evolution.
 For instance, the recent discovery of minerals in magmatic rocks has revealed the presence of a continental chunk under Mauritius.
 Fossils of plants and animals also get trapped inside of the rocks which again reveal a lot about past conditions.